Back Seat (of My Jeep)

-"Back Seat (of My Jeep)" is a song by LL Cool J, released as a single on June 1, 1993, for Def Jam Recordings, taken from his fifth album 14 Shots to the Dome.
+"Back Seat (of My Jeep)" is a song by American rapper, songwriter, record producer, and actor LL Cool J, released as a single on June 1, 1993, for Def Jam Recordings, taken from his fifth album, 14 Shots to the Dome (1993).
 It was produced and written by LL Cool J and QD III.
 The song samples a drum loop from The Detroit Emeralds 1973 song "You're Gettin' a Little Too Smart".

 Reception

 "Back Seat (of My Jeep)" was the most successful single from the critical and commercially disappointing album; it made it to 42 on the Billboard Hot 100 and 24 on the Hot R&B/Hip-Hop songs.
 "Back Seat" was packed along with another single, "Pink Cookies In a Plastic Bag Getting Crushed by Buildings", which charted at a lower position (#96 Pop, #34 R&B).

 The song was sampled in Monica's 1995 song "Don't Take It Personal (Just One of Dem Days)."

 The music video for the single feature LL Cool J at a Drive-in theater (which closed in 1998) in Westbury, New York.